diffplug/spotless/plugin-maven/README.md

 <nativeCmd> <!-- run a native binary -->
   <name>Greetings to Mars from sed</name>
   <pathToExe>/usr/bin/sed</pathToExe> <!-- path to the binary, unformatted code is send via StdIn, formatted code is expected on StdOut -->
-  <arguments> <!-- optional, list with arguments for the binary call-->
+  <arguments> <!-- optional, list with arguments for the binary call -->
     <argument>s/World/Mars/g</argument>
   </arguments>
 </nativeCmd>